- Home

 Weight: 25

-Basic family amenities exist but limited international schools or child-focused activities.
+Basic family amenities available but limited international schools or activities.

 π₯ Healthcare